 As sweet as Castaly to fancy seems

-In the next set of lines the speaker draws the reader’s attention to “Five eggs.”
-These are not the average bird eggs which one might see in a normal nest.
+In the next set of lines, the speaker draws the reader’s attention to “Five eggs.”
+These are not the average bird eggs that one might see in a normal nest.
 They appear to be highly decorative as if someone has “scribbled” on them with “ink.”
 One can easily imagine the delicate nature of these objects and the beauty of their design.

 The speaker states that the markings on the eggs seem to him to be like scrawled writing.
 The swirling marks read like a text of “nature’s poesy.”
 The lines speak of the general beauties of nature; it is a representative of all that is good about the natural world.
 The eggs are determined to belong to the yellowhammer, as one most likely assumed, in the next lines.

 “She,” referring to the bird, dwells like a poet in the places where “brooks and flowery weeds” meet.

 And that old molehill like as Parnass’ hill

 On which her partner haply sits and dreams